tessnorman/ProcessingScripts/ProcessingScripts/Python/zonal_stats_crop_suitability/README.md

 UgandaCountry = "E:/WBG/FirmLocation/Uganda/UgandaGIS/UgandaCountry.shp"
 ```
 The loop below does the following:
 1. Clips all rasters in the working directory folder to Uganda.
 Since the original raster names are very long (eg. *res02_crav6190l_bana150b_yld.tif* for banana) the output names need to be shorter for arcpy to accept it in later steps.
-First the extension is taken out of the name, then the name is split into parts at each underscore, then the 3 part ([2]) is used as the crop name since it contains the name of the actual crop (eg. *bana150b*).
+First the extension is taken out of the name, then the name is split into parts at each underscore, then the third part (``[2]``) is used as the crop name since it contains the actual name of the crop (eg. *bana150b*).
 Define each newly clipped raster with shorter name as **crop**.
-2. Resample the crop rasters so that the cell size matches the uganda subcounty cell size (0.01 dd).
+2. Resamples the crop rasters so that the cell size matches the Uganda subcounty cell size (0.01 dd).
+Creates new rasters with '001' added to crop name.
-3. Run zonal stats tool.
+3. Runs the zonal stats tool.
+(Only the *MEAN* is calculated, this could be swiched to *ALL* or other statistic as desired.)
+A new table is created for each crop with 'zonal' added to crop name.
-4. Convert the zonal stats output table to csv files.
+4. Converts the zonal stats output tables to csv files.

 ```python
 for raster in rasters: